 Miscellaneous itemized tax deductions (for tax years prior to 2018)

 Similar to normal civilian taxpayers, members of the military can elect to itemize their tax deductions on their tax return.
-Certain aspects of military life give rise to specific opportunities to itemize expenses, including:
+Certain aspects of military life provide opportunities to itemize expenses, such as,

 Travel and transportation expenses